NukeMail

 Inbox Privacy

-Public inboxes.
-Anyone who enters the same address can read all emails.
-No private option available.
-This is a critical security flaw for any use case involving verification codes, password resets, or account credentials.
+Public inboxes mean anyone who enters your address can read your emails.
+There isn't a private option.
+This is a major security flaw for any use case involving verification codes, password resets or account credentials.
 Automated bots actively monitor popular YOPmail addresses.

-Private inboxes.
+Private inboxes stay locked.
 Only your browser session has access.
-Much more secure for receiving sensitive information.
-Even if someone knows your Guerrilla Mail address, they cannot access the inbox without your specific browser session.
+It's more secure for receiving sensitive information.
+Even if someone knows your Guerrilla Mail address they can't access the inbox without your specific browser session.

 Email Retention

-Emails retained for approximately 8 days.
-Relatively long for a free disposable service.
-This extended window is useful if you need to return to an email days after it arrived — provided you remember the address and accept that others can see it too.
+Emails stay for 8 days.
+That's long for a free disposable service.
+This window helps if you need an email days later.
+You just have to remember the address and accept that others can see it too.

-Inbox expires after about 1 hour of inactivity.
-Much shorter retention window.
+Your inbox expires after about 1 hour of inactivity.
+This is a short retention window.
 You need to use it right away and copy any important information before the inbox disappears.
-This is tight for anything beyond quick verification.
+This timeframe is tight for anything beyond quick verification.

 Sending